Hunter Test – Review, Ingredients and Price

 Each bottle of Hunter Test, which is the equivalent of a month’s supply if you stick to the recommended daily dose, contains 180 capsules.

-The directions are pretty straightforward, you take two capsules, three times a day, with a big glass of water.
+The directions are pretty straightforward – they suggest that you take two capsules, three times a day, with a big glass of water, and with food.

 The issue here is that remembering to take a supplement three times a day, every day, can be tricky, especially if you lead a busy life.